-Adam Silver was appointed NBA Commissioner on Feb.
-1, 2014, following unanimous approval by the NBA Board of Governors.
+Adam Silver was unanimously appointed NBA Commissioner on Feb.
+1, 2014, by the NBA Board of Governors.

-Prior to assuming the role of NBA Commissioner, Silver held five positions at the NBA, all working directly for former Commissioner David Stern.
-He served as NBA Deputy Commissioner and Chief Operating Officer from July 1, 2006 to Jan.
-31, 2014.
 Before serving as the league’s second-in-command, Silver spent more than eight years as President and COO, NBA Entertainment.
-Since joining the league in 1992, Silver also held positions of Senior VP & COO, NBA Entertainment; NBA Chief of Staff; and Special Assistant to the Commissioner.
+Since joining the league in 1992, Silver has also held the positions of Senior VP & COO, NBA Entertainment; NBA Chief of Staff; and Special Assistant to the Commissioner.

-In addition to serving on the boards of NBA China and the Lustgarten Pancreatic Cancer Foundation, Silver is a member of the University of Chicago Law School Visiting Committee.
+In addition to his work as NBA Commissioner, Silver serves on the boards of NBA China and the Lustgarten Pancreatic Cancer Foundation, and is a member of the University of Chicago Law School Visiting Committee.

-Prior to joining the NBA, Silver was a litigation associate at the New York law firm of Cravath, Swaine & Moore, where he concentrated on media and antitrust cases.
-He also served as a law clerk to Federal District Court Judge Kimba Wood in New York.
-Silver graduated from Duke University and the University of Chicago Law School.2/2014
+Before joining the NBA, Silver was a litigation associate at the New York law firm of Cravath, Swaine & Moore, where he concentrated on media and antitrust cases.
+He previously served as a law clerk to Federal District Court Judge Kimba Wood in New York.
+Silver graduated from Duke University and the University of Chicago Law School.